 Varieties / Types (Cultivars) of Carnations:- Carnation cultivars are mainly divided into 3 categories/groups depending upon flower size and their use.

-- Standard carnation: These carnations have single large flower on an individual stem of the plant and mostly used as cut flower.
+- Standard carnation: These carnations have a single large flower on an individual stem of the plant and mostly used as cut flowers.

 - Spray carnation: These carnations are small and compact and generally a bunch of flowers on short branches of a single stalk.

 - Micro carnation: These plants have shorter stems and higher production than spray cultivars.
-These carnations are mostly uses as ornamental pot plants other than using in flower decorations.
+These carnations are mostly used as ornamental pot plants other than using in flower decorations.

-Some of the popular commercial varieties of carnations under above categories which include red, pink, yellow, orange, white and bicolour are;
+Some of the popular commercial varieties of carnations under the above categories which include red, pink, yellow, orange, white, and bicolour are;

 - Yellow Liberty,